smartbre/DSPT-Week2-PythonChallenge/README.md

 ## Pandas and Numpy

 In this section you will be doing some preprocessing and exploratory data analysis for a dataset for the videogame FIFA19 (https://www.kaggle.com/karangadiya/fifa19).
 The dataset contains both data for the game as well as information about the players' real life careers.
-You will be building toward running a regression.

 **1) Read the CSV file into a pandas dataframe**